amohan95/avengers_cctf1/README.md

 ### Red

-1. Receive and respond to White and Blues client requests for `*.red.net` sites (Dongil)
+1. Receive and respond to White and Blues client requests for `*.red.net` sites.
+Impersonate Blue and White domains to clients that have been poisoned (Dongil)
-2. Perform DNS spoofing attacks that are launched when clients acces your `*.red.net` sites (Jerry)
+2. Perform DNS spoofing attacks that are launched when clients acces your `*.red.net` sites (Jerry, Will)
-3. Impersonate Blue and White domains to clients that have been poisoned (Jerry, William, Weidi)
-4. Identify whether your attacks against bcache and wcache have been successful (Weidi)
+3. Identify whether your attacks against bcache and wcache have been successful (Weidi)